 In 1816 the Master of the Mint was busy overseeing what became known as the Great Recoinage: an effort to restabilise British currency in the aftermath of the Napoleonic Wars.
 Based on the cameo, Pistrucci was commissioned to make models of the King that could be used on gold and silver coins.

 "I have thought it desirable to employ Mr Pistrucci, an artist of the greatest celebrity, whose work places him above all competition as a gem engraver, to make models for the dies for the new coinage …" – Wellesley-Pole in a letter to the Treasury, June 1816.

 Pistrucci's designs, modified and cast by Royal Mint engravers, quickly appeared on the obverse of the Half-Crown, Shilling and Sixpence.
 Dubbed the 'Bull Head', the effigy was not popular, inciting the perfectionist Pistrucci to blame the Royal Mint's craftsmen and take up steel engraving himself.

 Pistrucci's unflattering Bull Head on an 1817 George III Silver Half-Crown.
 The design was changed for later issues.
-Buy this coin online today from the Britannia Coin Company.

 George and the Dragon

 Wellesley-Pole sought 'perfect form and exquisite taste' in the coins he commissioned and he certainly found this in the next design he sought from Pistrucci.
 Inspired by a cameo carved for Lady Spencer, Wellesley-Pole contracted Pistrucci to craft the reverse of the new Sovereign.